 Now, let us see the few cons of using the 5-point Likert scale.

-Let’s discuss some disadvantages of using the 5 Point Likert Scale.
+Let’s discuss some disadvantages of using the 5-Point Likert Scale.

 It is what it is.

-The 5 point scale may sometimes be inadequate to measure all the sentiments towards a particular issue.
+The 5-point scale may sometimes be inadequate to measure all the sentiments towards a particular issue.
 The respondents may need more options to express themselves for you to get accurate data.

-In some situations, the 5 point scale may be restrictive for the respondents.
+In some situations, the 5-point scale may be restrictive for the respondents.
 This thereby causes them to make choices too mindlessly or critically.

-The data obtained from the 5 point scale may not effectively communicate the objective opinions of people.
+The data obtained from the 5-point scale may not effectively communicate the objective opinions of people.

 It may not also achieve the aim of the research or survey.

-You do not want to use a 5 point scale when you measure opinions on a complex subject.
+You do not want to use a 5-point scale when you measure opinions on a complex subject.

-For example, when measuring a complex service or operation like customer engagement and store experience.
+When measuring a complex service or operation like customer engagement and store experience.

 You need a wider array of opinions and information in such a situation.